cdaringe/rad/readme.md

 # rad 💯

 A general purpose build tool.

-Concise, statically typed, batteries included.
+- Concise, statically typed, batteries included.
+- No DSL, no stringly typed tasks, no malarkey.
-Command tasks, function tasks, and make-style tasks supported.
+- Command tasks, function tasks, and `make`-like tasks supported.

 Jump to: